Sign up now for a free

 ASAs may not be used to deceive, bash or attack other Members.

 ASAs may not be used for any other generally evil purpose.

-ASAs are limited to one per Member.
+ASAs are limited to two per Member.

 ASAs may not have secondary accounts of their own.